batcoder1/p2pauction/README.md

 * Implement a client authentication system to verify user identities before allowing them to interact with the server.
 * Add a graphical user interface (GUI) to enhance the user experience.

+### Problems

+I have not been able to send notifications using the topic, so I have developed another method for users to consult the open auctions list.